ryansheehy0/Neo-C/possible_features.md

 ```

 ## Casting
+- Casting can be done at compile time, where convert functions are done at run time.

 doesn't have this special syntax and instead handles conversions through the Convert Library.
 This simplifies the syntax of the language and allows for more consistency in handling error handlings.